 Really, the only options we had in the past with missing teeth was dentures, either a denture, or we would cut down two healthy teeth and do a bridge.
 Now, it becomes even a more conservative treatment by offering a dental implant, where we can replace a tooth that's missing by not affecting the adjacent teeth, or we can rebuild sections of teeth that are missing with implants, versus using any kind of partial denture or even full denture.
 I would say the other area that dental implants has really impacted patients, and just been a life-changer, is patients that are edentulous, that have lost all their teeth and were wearing complete dentures.
 Now, we're able to go in and put dental implants in, and secure their dentures to the implants, and make those dentures now either screwed down to the implants or removable, but they're a lot less bulky, a lot smaller, and they certainly chew more efficiency, probably 10 times better efficiency with an implant versus just chewing over your gum.

-If you suffer from a missing tooth or teeth, Salt Lake City, UT dentist Dr. Rod Gleave wants to help you with dental implants.
+If you suffer from a missing tooth or teeth, Salt Lake City, UT dentist Dr. Rod Gleave wants to help you with dental implants in Salt Lake City, UT.
 Dental implants are a permanent tooth replacement option to help you refill your smile, restore its function, and rebuild your confidence.
 Dr. Gleave is highly trained and experienced in the art and science of implant dentistry.
 We call it an art because it requires a precise combination of skill and aesthetic vision to create a smile you can be proud of for the rest of your life.